 American Tobacco listed Gallaher on the London Stock Exchange from 1996.

-The Manchester cigarette factory was closed in 2000-1.
-Nearly 1,000 jobs were lost.
+The Manchester cigarette factory was closed with the loss of nearly 1,000 jobs in 2000-1.
 Production was transferred to Ballymena, where 300 extra jobs were created.

 Gallaher became the fifth largest tobacco company in the world.

-Gallaher was acquired by Japan Tobacco for £7.5 billion in cash in 2007.
+Gallaher was acquired by Japan Tobacco for £7.5 billion in 2007.

-The Ballymena site, the last remaining tobacco factory in the UK, was closed in 2017, with the loss of 860 jobs.
+The Ballymena site, the last remaining tobacco factory in Britain, was closed with the loss of 860 jobs in 2017.
 Production was relocated to Eastern Europe.

-Japan Tobacco holds 40 percent of the British tobacco market as of 2018.
+Japan Tobacco held 40 percent of the British tobacco market in 2018.